 No ill companion on a journey, Death

 lays his purse on the table and opens the wine.

-In the symmetrically constructed Part I, four speakers (their speeches as neatly ordered as a fugue) offer their …
+In the symmetrically constructed Part I, four speakers (their speeches as neatly ordered as a fugue) offer their variations on this …